GatoGraphQL/GatoGraphQL/layers/Backbone/packages/php-hooks/README.md

 }
 ```

-then all that is left for you is to call the hooked function when you want anywhere in your aplication, EX:
+then all that is left for you is to call the hooked function when you want anywhere in your application, EX:

 ```PHP
 echo '<div id="extra_header">';